Gymnema Sylvestre: What is it and how to take it

 Gymnema sylvestre comes from a hardy shrub native to India, Sri Lanka, Africa and Australia.
 It is also known as “Austrialian cowplant” or “periploca of the woods.”
 Its Hindi name, “gurmar” translates to “destroyer of sugar,” which is what it’s become most famous for.

 There’s a compound in Gymnema called guarmarin that prevents your taste buds from detecting sweet foods.
 And during the digestive process, its acids are thought to inhibit the absorption of sugars.
-All good news for those on a high fat diet or concerned about maintaining healthy blood sugar levels.
+All good news for those on a high fat diet, weight journey, or concerned about maintaining healthy blood sugar levels.

 You’ll find Gymnema sylvestre in liquid extracts, tablets and capsules by itself or as an ingredient in various nutritional supplements, especially those for blood sugar support.
 Learn more now.